Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

     * Choose **Private Key JWT** for tests with JWT.
     * Choose **TLS Client authentication** for tests with MTLS.
 ![app-details](/Images/acp-tpp-auth-method.png)
-* Each application should be configured with a correct client authorization details.
+* Each application should be configured with correct client authorization details.
 ![app-details](/Images/acp-tpp-auth-identifier.png)

 ### Solution configuration